 I have hardly met an orgasmic woman who didn’t make a lot of different sounds.
 Incredibly loud sounds.

-So, what stops a woman from making sounds?
+So, what stops a human from making sex sounds?

 Not feeling any pleasure.
 OK.
 Duh.
 Obviously.
 But what stops a woman who does feel some pleasure from making (loud) sounds?